Octachron/RFCs/rfcs/structured_diagnostics.md

 With the deletion and expansion rule, this change can be done in a minor update.

-### Beyond major versions
+### Backward-compatibility beyond major versions

+Going back to major version, when publish a new major version of the diagnostics, we may

+0. delete unused records and sum types
+1. remove a deprecated field from a record type
+2. add a new variant constructor to a variant type

-Enforcing compatibility between major versions is not always possible, in particular for the variant constructor side.
+With those changes, enforcing compatibility between major versions is not always possible, in particular for the variant constructor side but we should give some long term guarantees.

 First, to avoid reuse of previous name with different meaning, we must keep a set of tombstones for deleted nominal types, record fields, and sum constructors.

-Second, in the record case, the compiler code will need to keep `deprecated` paths to output the now deleted fields.
-This means that a record field may progress from versions to versions between:

-1. field publication as option
-2. field publication as mandatory
-3. field deprecation
-4. field deletion

-Note that this policy already requires than any new diagnostic field is supported by at least two OCaml minor versions (and thus one year).
+Second, in the record case, the specification of deleting only deprecated fields means that we already keep producing deprecated fields for at least one OCaml version.

+It might be reasonable to keep deleted fields around for at least one OCaml version, and for at most one major diagnostic version.
+With this rule, this means that a freshly created record field would be available for at least one year and half.

-Finally, backward-compatibility for variant constructor is more complex.
+Third, backward-compatibility for variant constructor is more complex.
 If there is a new constructor in version `major.0`, it is not always possible to translate this new constructor to the diagnostic in the previous version.
 We could replace future constructor by a special constructor `<future>`, but it is unclear if this would help tools more than having an unknown constructor name.
 Thus reliable deserializer that expect to work across major version would need to parse variant sum as if they were always extensible.

+Finally, in order to keep track of all version subtypes, we propose to keep an append-only history of the diagnostic schemata.
+However, it seems sensible to enforce this append-only property of this history at a meta-level by commiting the history of the diagnostic to the OCaml testsuite.